Harrow-Health-Matters/website/content/varsha_hathi.md

-+++
+---
-title = "Varsha Hathi"
+title: Varsha Hathi
-image = "img/varsha_hathi.jpg"
+image: img/varsha_hathi.jpg
-description = "Divorce & Confidence Coach, empowers and supports women who are either contemplating divorce, or already on that path.
-Providing them with a mechanism that is simple, honest, and caring"
+description: Divorce & Confidence Coach, empowers and supports women who are either contemplating divorce, or already on that path.
+Providing them with a mechanism that is simple, honest, and caring

-showonlyimage = false
+showonlyimage: false
-draft = false
+draft: false
-date = "2020"
+date: "2020"
-weight = 3
+weight: 3
-+++
+---
 Divorce & Confidence Coach, empowers and supports women who are either contemplating divorce, or already on that path.
 Providing them with a mechanism that is simple, honest, and caring.

 As we know, leaving a marriage is no way an easy option, for some it will seem impossible to do, let alone making the decision.